Achieving focus while working from home

 This is especially helpful if you work in a noisy environment or a house inhabited by small children.

-Snooze/Disable notifications
+Snooze/disable notifications

 When trying to focus, the "Do Not Disturb" mode on your phone and computer are your best friends.
 In the last few years, both Apple and Google have been making some advancements in how these systems work.
 They acknowledge how much time notifications take from us and how these small but powerful distractions can affect our ability to maintain a state of focus.